 Her identity as a white woman in the movement created both opportunities and risks, as she told us in our interview:

 "You had to use what you had.
 I could use my white skin to go into a lunch counter, sit down and get a lot of food and then when my black friends sat down next to me I could pass some over.
 I could go scope out a situation without being conspicuous.
 I mean I was a sweet young thing back then.
 I could be what we called a spotter at a demonstration.
 I could blend into a crowd and have my money, back before cell phones, have my dimes to phone back to the central location – the NAACP office or whatever.
 I could phone back and give a report.
 'Things are calm.
 Things are getting out of hand.
 So-and-so just got pulled, beaten.
 They've been arrested and taken off.'
 That was a role.

 "I could buy the tickets to get into Glen Echo....
 Only whites could walk in and you had a have a ticket in hand to get on the ride.
 Well, on the merry-go-round, they went around and collected the tickets after you were on.
 They don't do that anymore.
 But, when it was strategic, my white skin could come in very handy.
 Other times it could be an endangerment and I was riding on the floor of the car with a blanket over me and people's feet on top of that.
 But...
 I was part of the movement by invitation of the blacks.
 So, it wasn't like I was busting into somebody else's party.
 I wasn't party crashing.
 But, pretty much we were all in danger."

 Fascinating stuff, for sure, but Joan Mulholland's story is much too deep to cover in a short video and blog post.
-So come on out and hear her speak tonight at the Arlington Historical Society event.
+So check out An Ordinary Hero, a film about Joan, which was directed by her son, Loki.